-(d) Estimates for California Labor Data is from the California Department of Finance April 2020 economic outlook.
-The exact level of unemployment is not known at this time and, due to the COVID-19 pandemic, is subject to change.
+(d) Estimates for California Labor Data is from the California Department of Finance November 2020 economic outlook.

 APPENDIX

 UNEMPLOYMENT INSURANCE (UI) DEFINITIONS

 The definitions below are informational only and arranged in the order of their appearance in the text of the report and/or in Tables 1 and 2.
 The law is the California Unemployment Insurance Code (CUIC).
 Interpretations of the law are contained in opinions of the Attorney General, administrative and court decisions, and Title 22 of the California Code of Regulations.